 The fishing trip on a Dhoni (local fishing boat) with experienced local fishermen from the island is the most authentic way to join this experience.

-You will be fascinated by the colorful sunrise, the wide ocean, the daily work of the fisherman and you will be enthusiastic to discover how they catch big sailfish.
+You will be fascinated by the colorful sunrise, the wide ocean, and the daily work of the fisherman and you will be enthusiastic to discover how they catch big sailfish.

 You can ask to cook catch fish as well.